 - The Genealogical Institute on Federal Records (Gen-Fed), Baltimore, MD.
 Formerly NIGR (National Institute on Genealogical Records), Gen-Fed is the nation’s oldest institute for genealogical education, founded in 1950.
 Gen-Fed provides a unique program of advanced instruction in the use of National Archives records.

-- Institute of Genealogy and Historical Research.
-Founded in 1964 and based through 2016 at Samford University, Birmingham, Alabama, it is moving to Athens Georgia for 2017, to be affiliated with the Georgia Genealogical Society.
-IGHR offers instructional sessions each year ranging from beginning to advanced research methodology, professional genealogy, and other specialized topics.
+- The Institute of Genealogy and Historical Research (IGHR) was founded in 1964 to provide a structured program of genealogical study at an academic level.
+Based through 2016 at Samford University, Birmingham, Alabama, it moved to Athens Georgia in 2017, and is affiliated with the Georgia Genealogical Society.
+IGHR offers instructional sessions each year with tracks of study ranging from beginning to advanced research methodology, professional genealogy, and other specialized topics.

 - Genealogical Research Certificate Program, Center for Professional Education, Boston University, Boston, Massachusetts.
 A certificate program based on Saturday sessions, covering Foundations, Technology, Evidence, Forensic, and Ethnic and Geographic Specialties.